Why contacts matter

 Kanban view

-• Drag a card from one column to another to change that contact’s status.
-When you drop it, Xobito updates the contact’s status and records the moment of the change for reporting.
+- Drag a card from one column to another to change that contact’s status.
+Dropping a Kanban card immediately updates the contact’s status and

 Permissions

-• Staff with the tenant.contact.view permission see every contact on the board.
+tenant.contact.viewpermission see every contact on the board. - Staff with only

 The Kanban view mirrors the list — every contact you would see in the list also appears on the board.
 To search or filter contacts, use the list view; the Kanban is designed for drag-and-drop status changes, not filtering.